/ May 13, 2026

 • Performance: Slightly behind on paper (though you won’t notice day-to-day).

-But if you can wait until May, the 2026 Mazda BT-50 deserves a spot on your test drive list.
+If you need a bakkie tomorrow, buy a D-Max – it’s the same underneath.
+But if you can wait until May, the 2026 Mazda BT-50 deserves a test drive.
 It offers something the Big Three don’t: a genuine sense of occasion.
-It’s a bakkie that doesn’t feel like a compromise.
-It’s a bakkie you could drive to a formal dinner and not feel underdressed.

 The Toyota is the safe choice.
 The Ford is the performance choice.
 The Isuzu is the workhorse choice.
 And the Mazda?
 The Mazda is the choice for people who want something a little bit special.